Community Stories

 Why donors like you are including the Community Foundation in their wills:

-Because the Community Foundation of South Puget Sound is here forever.
-We are this community’s permanent endowment.
+Because the Community Foundation of South Puget Sound is here forever, we are this community’s permanent endowment and a hub of generosity for people who are passionate about our region.

 Long after we’re all gone, the Community Foundation will be a community asset—a collection of many donors’ gifts—to fund our communities’ needs and opportunities.
-We are furthering our mission to inspire philanthropy that creates positive change in our communities together.
+Together, we are furthering our mission of creating a lasting culture of generosity and well-being across our region.

 You are also investing directly in our communities.
-The Community Foundation is local and place-based.
-We are here expressly for Thurston, Mason, and Lewis Counties.
+The Community Foundation is not just a distant entity but local and place-based.
+We are here expressly for Lewis, Mason, and Thurston counties.
+And by leaving a legacy gift in your will, you can support the causes you love and care about right here in your community.

-A gift through your will ties your legacy to a powerful network of generous people who share your vision for a stronger, more vibrant community.
-Planned gifts ensure enduring community assets that allow the foundation to address our community's changing needs and opportunities—now and for generations to come.
-By investing through us, you help ensure that the Community Foundation continues to be a place that addresses unmet needs and builds strong, lasting community assets so that people want to live, work, and stay here—now and for years to come.
+A gift through your will ties your legacy to a powerful network of generous people who share your vision for a stronger, more vibrant South Sound.
+Planned gifts ensure enduring community assets that allow the Community Foundation to address our community's changing needs and opportunities—now and for generations to come.
+Your contribution is not just a one-time gift but apart of a long-term solution for our community's needs.

 What options does the Community Foundation offer for planned giving?